MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 ---
 description: Describes rules for using single and double quotation marks in PowerShell.
-keywords: powershell,cmdlet
 Locale: en-US
-ms.date: 10/05/2020
+ms.date: 12/14/2020
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_quoting_rules?view=powershell-7.1&WT.mc_id=ps-gethelp
 schema: 2.0.0
 title: about_Quoting_Rules
 ---
 # About Quoting Rules

-## SHORT DESCRIPTION
+## Short description
 Describes rules for using single and double quotation marks in PowerShell.

-## LONG DESCRIPTION
+## Long description

 Quotation marks are used to specify a literal string.
 You can enclose a string in single quotation marks (`'`) or double quotation marks (`"`).

-Quotation marks are also used to create a here-string.
+Quotation marks are also used to create a _here-string_.
 A here-string is a single-quoted or double-quoted string in which quotation marks are interpreted literally.
 A here-string can span multiple lines.
 All the lines in a here-string are interpreted as strings, even though they are not enclosed in